sfmc-developer-advocates/custom-activity-deskapi-node/README.md

 # Journey Builder
-## Custom Activity - Desk.com API
+## Custom Activities - Desk.com API

-This nodejs app is a Journey Builder Application Extension containing one custom activity.
-That custom activity, Create Case, creates an email case using Desk.com's API in response to a JB interaction trigger being fired.
+This nodejs app is a Journey Builder Application Extension containing two custom activities.
+Create Case creates an email case using Desk.com's API in response to a JB interaction trigger being fired.
+Update Case is to be placed after Create Case within an interaction and will update the subject and priority of the newly created case.

 **Abbreviated Instructions**(for those who have done this sorta thing before)